QubesOS/qubes-doc/about/support.md

 ### Specific rules and notes ###

+ * While the mailing lists are implemented as Google Group web forums, many discussants treat them as conventional [mailing lists] rather than web forums.
+The Qubes OS Project does not maintain a web forum apart from the mailing lists.
  * Send your message to the correct list.
 Read the sections below to determine which list is correct for your message.
  * Do not [top-post].